aragonzkresearch/leagueofidentity/README.md

 #### Creating DAO of citizens younger or older than a given age.
 With the option `--age <value>` it is possible to require that the token be granted only to citizens that are either born in the year `value` or after if `value` is a positive integer of the form `XX` or born in the year  `-value` if `value` is a negative integer of the form `-XX`.
 If for example we use the option `--age 90` (or `--age -90`) for a user with `SSN` (or `identifer` depending on whether the option `--anon` is not used or is used) equal to `Z` we should then specify `--email 90@Z` (or `--email -90@Z`) to the commands `encrypt, decrypt, sign, verify`.
 Note that this option is very powerful along with the option `--anon`.
-Indeed, in this case the user is identifed by an `email` of the form `90@Z` where `Z` is somehow anonymous and notwithstanding a smart contract can differentiate the age of the user to create e.g. the DAO of all teenagers younger than 18 years old.
+Indeed, in this case the user is identifed by an `email` of the form `90@Z` (or `-90@Z`) where `Z` is somehow anonymous and notwithstanding a smart contract can differentiate the age of the user to create e.g. the DAO of citizens that are born after 1990 (or before).
+Our formulation of the age information is tailored for the Italian `DIC` and could be different for other cards.

 #### About creating the DAO of the citizens of a given town or province
 Unfortunately, `DICs` do not usually contain info like the Town of residency of the citizen.